Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 Deleting Event
 --------------
-this problem involves data structure of travlendar plus project.
+This bug involves data structure of travlendar plus project.
 All Events submitted are identified with an incremental Integer id chosen by the server.
-I suppose that it is liked to the creation of data record on the mysql db.
-Anyway with a simply spoof of the access token it is possible to delete a vast range of data simply with a for and curl command.
-I suppose that in these case are not deleted only the users event, but all users events.
-(I really hope it is not!)
+It is probably linked to the creation of data record on the mysql db.
+With a simply spoof of the access token it is possible to delete a vast range of data simply with a for loop and a curl command.
+In these cases it is not only possible to delete user's events, but all users' events.

 for these guide we used :code:`mitmproxy`, :code:`mitmweb` :code:`curl`